Q:SO What is Brigaid?

-Third, the current federal reimbursement model of $3.31 (including labor and equipment expenses) per meal makes the entire endeavor nearly impossible for those without a culinary background.
+3. Our current free meal reimbursement rate of $3.31 (including labor and equipment expenses) per meal makes the entire endeavor nearly impossible for those without a culinary background.

 This is where we come in.
 We focus on the kitchen and the overall dining experience.
-By bringing in a professionally trained Chef whose entire career has been focused on making sure the food is delicious while leading kitchens and maintaining costs, food service directors and schools will finally have the resources they need to provide delicious, scratch-made food to students.
+By bringing in a professionally trained Chef whose entire career is focused on making sure the food is delicious while leading the kitchen and maintaining cost.
+Food service directors and schools will finally have the resources they need to provide delicious, scratch-made food to students.

-But Brigaid isn’t just about bringing in something new and being set in our ways.
-We’re dedicated to listening and working with the staff who are already there — and who know the schools, communities and students better than anyone.
-We’ll invest in their professional training, and forge a new kind of team that draws on the best of restaurants, schools, and more.
+Brigaid is dedicated to listening to and working with the staff who are already there and who know the schools, communities, and students better than anyone.
+We invest in their professional training, and forge a new kind of team that draws on the best parts of restaurants, schools, and more.

 Second, we take advantage of school kitchen spaces that are too often neglected.
 Nationwide, these spaces are untouched after 1PM, all the while test kitchens are being built to try to satisfy the outside demand for kitchen space.
-Instead of shutting off the lights at 1PM, we put a professional chef in that space to generate revenue for the school district.
+Instead of shutting off the lights after lunch, we put a professional chef in that space to generate revenue for the school district.
 Currently, this has been mainly through internal and external catering.
 But the possibilities are endless.
-Simply, we put a professionally trained Chef in a space with the knowhow to take advantage of it.

 The last major part is finding efficiencies.
 As a consumer, we all know it is cheaper to buy a raw chicken thigh compared to chicken nuggets.
-So, to start, the transition to scratch-cooking has significantly lowered our food costs while dramatically increased the quality of the food.
-More, with a Chef, schools have a person leading the kitchen who is trained to find efficiencies in a kitchen — from what to look out for during equipment repairs to minimizing food waste — and those efficiencies have led to cost savings.
+So to start, the transition to scratch-cooking has significantly lowered our food costs while dramatically increasing the quality of the food.
+Moreover, with a chef schools have a person leading the kitchen who is trained to find efficiencies in their space, and those efficiencies have led to cost savings.

-We are dedicated to retaining all existing kitchen staff.
-The Chef will train and lead the staff to execute a fully scratch-cooked menu.
+A: We are dedicated to retaining all existing kitchen staff.
+The chef trains and leads the staff to execute a fully scratch-cooked menu.